Why the skin barrier matters

 Individual responses to skin needling vary.
 Multiple treatments may be recommended, and outcomes cannot be guaranteed.

 All potential risks, benefits, and alternatives should be discussed prior to proceeding with treatment.
+Treatments are only available to patients 18 years and older.

 References